lpalfrey/rasperf/README.md

 After installation it should use around 400MB of disk space and 21MB of RAM.

-Note that this was build for my requirements.
+Note that this was built for my requirements.
 I am sharing it just in case anyone else finds it useful.

 Why